georgedobreff/discord-llm-bot/README.md

 * Private DMs including a welcome DM upon joining a server. <br>
 *Note*: ```Discord requires users to share at least 1 common server with the bot for DMs to be initiated.```

 * Multi-user conversations in a specific server channel.
+Skips some messages like a human would.

+* Artificial delay based on response length to simulate typing.

 * Separate configurable personalities for DMs and Server-wide bot.